hrithikguy/systecash/doc/README.translator.txt

-This document describes some loosely related notes about the different things needed to translate GnuCash for a particular locale.
+This document describes some loosely related notes about the different things needed to translate systecash for a particular locale.

 NOTE: A much more up to date and exhaustive HOWTO for translators can be found in the file TRANSLATION_HOWTO.